mgowanlock/gpu_supersmoother/README.md

 * The sum of all periods is also output.
 This is probably not useful; it was used for validation when testing the algorithm.
 It may be useful for some users, so we left it in the code.
 * A summary of the execution will be stored in gpu_stats.txt.

+## Example Directory
+  * The example directory contains the derived periods for two implementations: 1) the original Super Smoother algorithm; and 2) the more efficient single-pass variant of the algorithm.

 ## Parameters in params.h